Life Gamble: Synopsis

-Shuang Shuang acquires the jade and returns to the inn with Xiao Hong, but the jade is pickpocketed from her on the stairs by the thief who stole Mo Jun Feng’s knives.
-She is confronted by Inspector Xiao and Yun Xiang (who is offered by Inspector Xiao to reform himself) and told to give up the jade (which she doesn’t have).
-Qiu Zi Yu finds the thief and convinces him to give up the jade so he can return it to Master Nan.
-Inspector Xiao eventually finds the thief, who tells him that he gave the jade to Qiu Zi Yu.
+Peng acquires the jade and returns to the inn with Xiaohong, but the jade is pickpocketed from her on the stairs by the thief who stole Mo's knives.
+She is confronted by Inspector Xiao and Yun, and told to give up the jade.
+Qiu finds the thief and convinces him to give up the jade so he can return it to Master Nan.
+Inspector Xiao eventually finds the thief, who tells him that he gave the jade to Qiu.
 Inspector Xiao tells the thief to go and get Qiu since the owner of the jade reported the theft to the police and therefore, the inspector wants to return it to the owner directly.
-That evening, Shuang Shuang is murdered by an assassin who is looking for the jade, forcing Inspector Xiao to go and get more men to find who he suspects is behind it.
+That evening, Peng is murdered by an assassin who is looking for the jade, forcing Inspector Xiao to go and get more men to find who he suspects is behind it.

-Qiu Zi Yu goes to meet Master Nan and his escort service but unbeknownst to him, Master Nan is setting a trap for him, describing to his men how skilled Qiu Zi Yu is, and to be careful.
-The thief eavesdrops on the coming ambush and runs back to tell Yun Xiang.
-Xiao Hong surmises that Nan wants the jade for himself, since the jade is worth more than the insurance money he would get for it being stolen.
-Yun Xiang goes off to help Qiu Zi Yu.
-Qiu Zi Yu returns the jade to Master Nan and is attacked immediately by assassins dressed like the ones that killed Shuang Shuang, and eventually, Nan himself.
-They overwhelm and kill Qiu Zi Yu before Yun Xiang can arrive to help him.
-Using his knives, and another hidden weapon, Yun Xiang gets revenge for Qiu Zi Yu by killing Master Nan and his men, then returns the jade to the police.
+Qiu goes to meet Nan but unknown to him, Nan is setting a trap for him.
+The thief eavesdrops on the conversations and warns Yun.
+Xiaohong surmises that Nan wants the jade for himself, since the jade is worth more than the insurance money he would get for it being stolen.
+Yun goes off to help Qiu.
+Qiu returns the jade to Nan and is attacked immediately by assassins dressed like the ones who killed Peng, and eventually, Nan himself.
+They overwhelm and kill Qiu before Yun can help him.
+Using his knives, and another hidden weapon, Yun avenges Qiu by killing Nan and his men, and then returns the jade to the police.